Okeanos/junit-otel-extension/README.md

 ### Designing Metrics Integration

-For metrics the overall design for _simple_ metrics is very straightforward via the dedicated [Test Result Processing](https://junit.org/junit5/docs/current/user-guide/#extensions-test-result-processing) <!-- markdownlint-disable-line MD013 --> <!-- editorconfig-checker-disable-line -->
-interfaces that allow for simple counters such as:
+For metrics the overall design for _simple_ metrics is very straightforward via the dedicated [Test Result Processing](https://junit.org/junit5/docs/current/user-guide/#extensions-test-result-processing) interfaces that allow for simple counters such as:

 - over all test count